 '''

 filepath: thirdparty/new.py

 import path: thirdparty.new

 from watcher.i18n import

 from watcher.decision_engine.goal import base

-from watcher.decision_engine.goal_efficacy import specs
+from watcher.decision_engine.goal.efficacy import specs

 class NewGoal(base.Goal):

 @classmethod

 def get_name(cls):

 return "new_goal" # Will be the name of the entry point

 @classmethod

 def get_display_name(cls):

 return ("New Goal")

-@classmethod

 def get_translatable_display_name(cls):

 return "New Goal"

 @classmethod

-def get_efficacy_specification(cls):
+def get efficacy specification(cls):

 return specs.Unclassified()

 '''

-As you may have noticed, the get\efficacy\specification() method returns an Unclassified() instance which is provided by Watcher.
+As you may have noticed, the get_efficacy_specification() method returns an Unclassified() instance which is provided by Watcher.
 This efficacy specification is useful during the development process of your goal as it corresponds to an empty specification.
 If you want to learn more about what efficacy specifications are used for or to define your own efficacy specification, please refer to the related section below.

+'''

 Here below is the abstract Goal class:

+'''

-class watcher.decision\engine.goal.base.Goal(config)
+''' class watcher.decision_engine.goal.base.Goal(config)

-abstract classmethod get\display\name()

-The goal display name for the goal

-abstract get\efficacy\specification()

-The efficacy spec for the current goal
+classmethod get_config_opts() Defines the configuration options to be associated to this loadable abstract classmethod get_display_name() The goal display name for the goal abstract get_efficacy_specification() The efficacy spec for the current goal abstract classmethod get_name() '''

-abstract classmethod get\name()
+abstract classmethod get_translatable_display_name()

-Name of the goal: should be identical to the related entry point abstract classmethod get\translatable\display\name()
+Name of the goal: should be identical to the related entry point